 The case of the charcoal industry in the Jenin area raises ethical, social-structural and political issues regarding the introduction of innovative technologies in traditional societies.
 Despite suffering from air pollution, as well as health hazards and low life expectancy, the residents of the villages in the Jenin area and the local Palestinian government initiated a legal battle to prevent the closure of traditional kilns on their land.

 Behind the introduction of the new kiln in Zabed stands the basic conflict resulting from the unequal relationship between the Palestinian and the Israeli governments, as a result of the Israeli occupation and control of the region.
 Furthermore, we note the ongoing tension between modernity and tradition and between innovation and development and opposition to change.
 Similarly, the conflicting appeals for the intervention of the Supreme Court by the Israelis against the Palestinians because of air pollution and by the Palestinians against the Israelis because of loss of income also created tension.
-To these we add the threat of a crisis in the relationship that underlay the Israeli attempt at intervention and the desire to force change on the Palestinians.
-Naturally, conflicts and tension also exist within Palestinian society, stemming from the mutual dependence between the Palestinian government and the dominant kinship groups and between them and the other kinship groups in the region, as well as tension within the kinship groups themselves.
-The attempt to introduce the new kiln provides an opportunity to shed light on the relationship between the different actors in this complex system, and allows us to elucidate the processes connected to the formation of a social order and network of connections that facilitate its stability and maintenance.
+To these we add the threat of a crisis in the Israel- Palestinian relationship, based on the attempt of the Israeli authority to intervention and the desire to force change on the Palestinians.
+Conflicts and tension also exist within Palestinian society, stemming from the mutual dependence between the Palestinian government and the dominant kinship groups and between them and the other kinship groups in the region, as well as tension within the kinship groups themselves.
+The attempt to introduce the new kiln provides an opportunity to shed light on the relationship between the different actors in this complex system.

-Despite the investment by Israel’s CA to finance the development of the new kiln, the dominant kinship groups, who stand at the head of the Palestinian social hierarchy, fought to prevent its introduction by building a common front with the Palestinian government and using machinations.
-The joint effort to maintain and strengthen the existing social structure and prevent its disintegration allowed the dominant kinship groups to achieve a victory and prevent the introduction of the new kiln.
+Despite the investment by Israel’s CA to finance the development of the new kiln, the dominant kinship groups, who stand at the head of the Palestinian social hierarchy, fought to prevent its introduction by building a common front with the Palestinian government.
+The joint effort to maintain and strengthen the existing social structure and prevent its disintegration allowed the dominant kinship groups and prevent the introduction of the new kiln.
 This was, of course, against the interest of the kinship groups connected to the kilns, and at the same time reinforced their status in the local community.
-The local Palestinian government cooperated with the dominant kinship groups, while reexamining and marking intervention boundaries for the representatives of the Israeli government.
-The Israeli government changed its approach to the issue, and enforced the immediate closure of the traditional kilns; as a result, air pollution ceased.
+The local Palestinian government cooperated with the dominant kinship groups, while reexamining and marking the consciousness boundaries in the Israeli-Palestinian relationship.
+The Israeli government changed its approach to the issue, and enforced the immediate closure of the traditional kilns.
 Subsequently, the Israeli government led an employment revolution in the region for the benefit of tobacco farming and the expansion of agricultural crops, which merited the full cooperation from the entire population and support from the Palestinian government.
-The local non-kiln workers who suffered from the pollution helped to resolve the conflict as a regulating force that encouraged change in their area of residence.
+The local non-kiln workers helped to encouraged the change in their area of residence.
 Although the Israeli government failed in its attempt to introduce the new kiln, at the end of the day it seems that all sides benefitted from the change: good, clean air that had not existed for generations, an improvement in the overall employment rate, preservation of the power and status of the dominant kinship groups, improved status of the Palestinian government, and from the Israeli perspective, the maintenance of peace and order.